 Although an untrained eye may struggle to see rip currents, stronger rip currents give telltale signs.
 With patience and careful observation it is not hard to see that water in a channel or 'river' between breaking waves is moving away from the beach.
 The current may not flow straight out from the beach.
 It may flow at an angle or have a bend or two in it before it gets to the backline where waves are forming.This is what you should look out for:

-- Water through a surf zone that is a different color than the surrounding water
+- Water through a surf zone that is a different color to the surrounding water

-- seaweed, sand ‘clouds’ or debris moving out to the back where waves are forming through the surf zone
+- seaweed, sand 'clouds' or debris moving out to the backline where waves are forming through the surf zone

 - Turbulent or choppy water in the surf zone in a channel or river like shape flowing away from the beach